2023 Most Popular Fine & Studio Arts Bachelor's Degree Schools in the Great Lakes Region

 This translates to an average monthly loan payment of $303, based on a 10-year repayment plan.

-Northern Illinois University came in at #7 in this year’s edition of the Most Popular Fine & Studio Arts Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the suburb of Dekalb, NIU is a public college with a fairly large student population.
+Northern Illinois University ranked #7 on this year’s Most Popular Fine & Studio Arts Bachelor’s Degree Schools in the Great Lakes Region list.
+Located in the suburb of Dekalb, NIU is a public college with a large student population.

 Women make up 67% of the Fine Arts majors at the school.